“When life changes to be harder, change yourself to be stronger.” – Unknown

 Making sense of loss

 Earlier this year, I was on a natural high.
 I just finished my final university assignment and had two pieces of writing published on respectable blogs.
 I couldn’t be more content.

 Then, something strange happened.

-One of my articles was published here on The Change Blog on June the 1st.
+One of my articles was published here on Possibility Change on June the 1st.
 And inside the post was a passage that still haunts me, “How many different noises can you distinguish from a seemingly silent space?
 I hear a perpetual buzzing in my ear when I really pay attention.”